Designing a Better Today Through the Lens of Tomorrow

 4. Make abstract future outcomes tangible in the present.

 To give people a sense of what the future might look like, try to make distant outcomes feel more visceral.
 Whole Foods recently removed all of the produce that relies on bee pollination from its University Heights Market store in Rhode Island to help shoppers better grasp the magnitude of a future without bees.
 Out of the typical spread of 453 produce items, only 216 were left in the “post honey bee” store.
-As you can tell by the photo below, the effect of removing the 237 items that depend on pollination was quite striking—staples like apples, cucumbers, broccoli, and carrots were completely gone.
+The effect of removing the 237 items that depend on pollination was quite striking—staples like apples, cucumbers, broccoli, and carrots were completely gone.

 5. Pair each future preview with a call to action.